Dimwiddle/brit-insurance/README.md

 Currently the API tests in Scenario 2 (`test/test_scenario_2.py`) are functional tests, validating some valid / invalid request scenarios and some edge cases.

-In a more realistic business situation - the acceptance criteria / requirements of the endpoint would be clearer.
+In a more realistic business situation, the acceptance criteria / requirements of the endpoint would be clearer.
 Therefore we can create more robust scenarios for better coverage.
 The test data can also be controlled outside of the test case, if necessary.

 Some other approaches to consider: